Return of the Rentals: Background

 The "P" in the track "Friends of P." has had multiple theories presented as to its meaning.
 The actual "P" in the song refers to Paulina Porizkova, the wife of The Cars guitarist Ric Ocasek, who produced the first Weezer album, known as The Blue Album.
 Porizkova made a claim that no one had ever written a song about her, and so Sharp took on the task.
 Ocasek noted that he found the subject matter of the song a bit odd.
 Fictitious theories suggest that "P" refers to the Psychic Friends Network or Patrick Wilson, who played drums for both The Rentals and Weezer.

 "Please Let That Be You" was originally written by Sharp and Rivers Cuomo as a song called "Mrs. Young", a spiritual counterpart to Weezer's song "Jamie".
-On one demo, Rivers Cuomo helps Sharp, doing extra instrumentation and backup vocals.
-At one point, Weezer considered recording both "Jamie" with "Mrs. Young" (later written as "Please Let That Be You" without Rivers Cuomo but instead with Rachel Haden) as its B-side for a single, but this never happened.
+On one demo, Cuomo helps Sharp, doing extra instrumentation and backup vocals.
+At one point, Weezer considered recording both "Jamie" with "Mrs. Young" (later written as "Please Let That Be You" without Cuomo but instead with Rachel Haden) as its B-side for a single, but this never happened.